 ISSS continues to operate remotely and process immigration documents (I-20s/DS-2019s) for incoming students.
-However, the transition to and limitations of remote work have increased processing times to about 6 weeks.
+Current processing times are approximately 3 weeks but may be extended due to the limitations of remote work.
 You can check the status of your application in iPenn.
 Once your application is processed, you will receive a confirmation email with your SEVIS ID, which you can use to make an interview appointment at your local consulate.
 The document will be shipped to you after you have submitted the shipping e-form online.

 As ISSS has temporarily transition to remote work in accordance with University policy, we encourage you to begin the process at your earliest opportunity.
 Due to the large volume of applications and inquiries at this time, we are unable to offer expedited processing.

 If I decide to start my program remotely from home, should I apply for my visa now?
 Should I use my I-20 with the fall start date or wait to receive an I-20 with a spring start date?

 If you plan to enroll remotely from home for the fall semester, you should postpone your visa appointment and wait for an updated I-20 with a spring start date.
 You are permitted to apply for a visa up to 120 days in advance of your program start date.
 The start date of the spring semester is January 13, 2021, so you should plan to apply for your visa after September 15, 2020.
 Your updated I-20 will have the same SEVIS ID, so you don’t need to wait for the I-20 before making a new visa appointment.

 If you are planning to enter the US for the fall semester and experience delays due to visa appointment availability, please work with your school to determine the latest date you may arrive on campus.
 Your school will work with ISSS to determine if an updated I-20 is necessary.